ucl-ihi/CodeClub/_build/intro.md

 ---
 title: 'Intro'
 prev_page:
-  url: /LICENSE
+  url:
-  title: 'License'
+  title: ''
 next_page:
-  url: /features/markdown
+  url: /Introduction/test
-  title: 'Markdown'
+  title: 'Getting started'
 comment: "***PROGRAMMATICALLY GENERATED, DO NOT EDIT.
 SEE ORIGINAL FILES IN /content***"
 ---
 # Books with Jupyter and Jekyll